dustinpfister/blog_posts/_posts/canvas-example-game-crosshairs.md

 ## 11 - Conclusion

 So now I have the basic idea of what I had in mind together at least, now it is just a question of what more I can do to it to make it more interesting.
-There is making it so that each time the player clicks or touches an area in the inner circle that casues a shot to fire from one side of the canvas or another to the point where such an event happened.
+There is making it so that each time the player clicks or touches an area in the inner circle that causes a shot to fire from one side of the canvas or another to the point where such an event happened.
 So there is adding much more when it comes to weapons and what it is that we are shooting at.
 In addition there is doing something so that there are units in the map the shoot back at the player also.

+I made [another canvas example that is like this one when it comes to moving around a map that I called just simply pointer movement](/2020/01/26/canvas-example-pointer-movement/).
+That one was programed a little differently from this one as that was just simply a means to move around a map by clicking and dragging away from the point that was clicked.
+Here I have a set of circles fixed at the center of the canvas, or any other location that I choose to fix these circle areas to.
+There is an outer circle area that is used to move around based on the distance from the end of the inner circle rather than the center point.
+In addition the inner circle area will not result in any movement, but is used as an area where I can shoot at things, but not move.